vgmstream/vgmstream/README.md

 played, making renaming unnecessary.
 You may need to adjust plugin priority in player's options first.

-Also be aware that some plugins can tell the player they handle some extension, then not actually play it.
-This makes the file unplayable as vgmstream doesn't even get the chance to parse that file, so you may need to disable the offending plugin or rename the file (for example this may happen with .asf and foobar).
+Also be aware that other plugins (not vgmstream's) can tell the player they handle some extension, then not actually play it.
+This makes the file unplayable as vgmstream doesn't even get the chance to parse that file, so you may need to disable the offending plugin or rename the file (for example this may happen with .asf and foobar2000).

 When extracting from a bigfile, sometimes internal files don't have an actual name+extension.
 Those should be renamed to its proper/common extension, as the